 When comparing Magit vs Git Extensions, the Slant community recommends Git Extensions for most people.
-In the question“What are the best visual git GUIs?”
-Git Extensions is ranked 4th while Magit is ranked 5th.
+In the question“What are the best graphical git clients for macOS / Mac OSX?”
+Git Extensions is ranked 4th while Magit is ranked 6th.

 Ranked in these QuestionsQuestion Ranking